Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

-\begin{remark} On a Fano threefold of odd index it is rather natural to study the splitting behaviour of instanton bundles on conics.
-For the case of rank 2 instanton bundles this was done in \cite{Faenzi}, where in particular it is proved that for the rank 2 instanton bundles on $Q$, the jumping conics are parameterised by a curve on $\Gr(2,5)$. \end{remark}

-The existence of rank 2 't Hooft bundles suggest that, adapting the methods used for $i_X$ even, we might hope to get existence $\mu$-stable instanton bundles of any rank $r\ge 2$ that still admit global section after a twist by $\calo(1)$; adopting an inductive argument as in Theorem \ref{thm:exist-P3}, the 't Hooft bundles will provide the basis of the induction.
-The inductive step will be based on the fact that, whenever $E_{2n}^k$ has charge strictly bigger then the minimal one, $\Ext^1(E_{2n}^k,\cals)>0$ which allows to construct strictly $\mu$-semistable bundles that will then be deformed to $\mu$-stable instantons.
+The existence of rank-2 't Hooft bundles suggests using them as base of an inductive argument inspired by Theorem \ref{thm:exist-P3}, affording slope-stable instanton bundles of any rank $r\ge 2$ that still admit a global section after a twist by $\cccO_{Q}(1)$.
+The inductive step will be based on the fact that, whenever $E_{n}^k$ has charge $k$ greater than the minimum $k_0^n$, we have $\Ext^1(E_{n}^k,\cals)>0$.
+This allows us to construct strictly slope-semistable bundles, which then deform to slope-stable instantons.